valtimo-platform/valtimo-documentation/using-valtimo/plugin/documenten-api/configure-documenten-api-plugin.md

 ### Save uploaded document

-The **Save uploaded document** action, saves a document to the Documenten API.
+The **Save uploaded document** action saves a document to the Documenten API.
 Metadata provided by the user through a form after uploading a file, is transferred together with the file to the Documenten API.
-After this plugin action has been selected, the user does not have to input any configuration data.
+No configuration data has to be provided in order to configure this plugin action.

 This process link does the following steps:

-1. Gets the temporary file using that ID retrieved from a process variable `resourceId`.
+1. Gets the temporary file using the ID retrieved from a process variable `resourceId`.
 2. Saves the document in the Documenten API.
 3. Creates a new process variable `documentUrl` containing the URL to the uploaded document.

 ### Download document

-The **Download document** action, downloads a document from the Documenten API and saves it as a temporary file.
-After this plugin action has been selected, the user does not have to input any configuration data.
+The **Download document** action downloads a document from the Documenten API and saves it as a temporary file.
+No configuration data has to be provided in order to configure this plugin action.

 This process link does the following steps: